U.S. House Republicans ask to review Amazon Web Services after Capital One breach

-(Reuters) - Amazon.com Inc (AMZN.O) was asked by Republicans in the U.S. House of Representatives on Thursday to brief them on security protocols for its cloud storage service after a massive data breach of Capital One Financial Corp (COF.N) by a suspect formerly employed by the online retailer.
+Aug 1 (Reuters) - Amazon.com Inc was asked by Republicans in the U.S. House of Representatives on Thursday to brief them on security protocols for its cloud storage service after a massive data breach of Capital One Financial Corp by a suspect formerly employed by the online retailer.

 In a letter to Amazon Chief Executive Jeff Bezos, Republican members on the House Oversight Committee said they would “carefully examine” consequences of the breach, as the company’s Amazon Web Services (AWS) is expected to provide cloud support to the 2020 census and to a computing system for the U.S. Department of Defense.